davidajardine/ContextOS/README.md

 - Modular Python engine for historical analysis
 - SQLite backend with Bybit data
 - Integrated funding rate & open interest
+- Built on `vectorbt` for performance and flexibility
+- Designed for sliceable data exploration via notebooks
 - Works in tandem with ClarityX for visualization

+## Usage
+Coming soon...

+## Folders
+- `engine/` — Core strategy logic
+- `data/` — Local 1-minute OHLCV + OI data
+- `notebooks/` — For visual exploration and modeling

 ## Installation
 Clone, set up virtualenv, install from requirements.txt.

 ## Project Status
 In active development.

+**Not for production trading.
+Internal research use only.**